Observatory live · 1594 signals · 55 consilience · 139 confirmed · 289 killed Register interest · Newsletter

 The multiple comparisons problem

-We have formally evaluated over 400 independent hypotheses through the eight-dimension validation framework, with a further several hundred signals catalogued from the research literature and awaiting full validation.
-Of the formally evaluated set, over 120 have been killed — a retirement rate high enough to indicate the process is actually discriminating, not just confirming.
+We have formally evaluated more than fifteen hundred independent hypotheses through the validation framework, with the full count maintained live in the Observatory.
+A substantial fraction of the evaluated set has been killed — a retirement rate high enough to indicate the process is actually discriminating, not just confirming.
 Current counts are maintained on the killed signals page, which is the authoritative record.

 At conventional significance thresholds, some confirmed findings are false positives by chance alone — this is a statistical inevitability of large-scale pattern search.
 We do not pretend otherwise.